Environment

 Steel is the most recycled material in the world, but that’s not the only thing we recycle and reuse from our operations.

-Our recycling practices improve our sustainability efforts through raw material and resource management.
 Every year, U. S. Steel recycles substantial quantities of scrap metal and other steelmaking coproducts and byproducts.

 Recyclability rates in the